Extract Audio from a DVD: 3 Direct Methods and 2 Workarounds

 VLC Media Player

-How to rip audio from DVDs with VLC Media Player:
+How to extract audio from a readable DVD with VLC Media Player:

 Step 1: Download and Install VLC